shaibs3/TechTrain_module2/images.md

    docker build -f ./multyStagebuild/Dockerfile . -t multy_stage_image
    ```

-2. **Create a container from the image and test it is running by using the browser:**
+2. **Create a container from the image and test that it is running properly:**
    ```bash
    docker run -p 5000:3000 --name multy_stage_container -d multy_stage_image
    sleep 1